jilljenn/ktm/README.md

 Presented at the [Optimizing Human Learning](https://humanlearn.io) workshop in Kingston, Jamaica on June 4, 2019.

-Slides from the tutorial are available [here](doc/tuto.pdf).
-A notebook on Colab will be available "soon".
+Slides from the tutorial are available [here](https://jjv.ie/slides/tuto.pdf).
+A Jupyter notebook will be available "soon" on Binder.

 The tutorial makes you play with the models to assess **weak generalization**.
-To assess **strong generalization** and reproduce the experiments of the paper, you want to look at how folds are created in [dataio.py](https://github.com/jilljenn/ktm/blob/master/dataio.py#L12).
+To assess **strong generalization** and reproduce the experiments of the paper, you may want to use scikit-learn's [GroupShuffleSplit](https://scikit-learn.org/stable/modules/cross_validation.html#group-shuffle-split).

 ## Install